This post may contain affiliate links indicated with a *. Read the full disclosure here

 What is the difference between French Terry and Fleece?

 Polar fleece is 100% polyester.
-Both sides are a fuzzy almost brushed look.
+Both sides are a fuzzy and almost have a brushed look.
 It is very warm and holds in heat.

 Sweatshirt fleece can come in different blends and is often 100% cotton or 50%/50% cotton polyester.
 The front side is a single knit jersey and the back side is brushed and fuzzy.